Snehasish002/Snehasish002/README.md

 ###

-<p align="left">Hello!👋 My name is Snehasish Mohanty.
-I'm a Full-Stack Developer</p>
+<p align="left">Hello!👋 My name is Snehasish Mohanty and I'm a Full-Stack Developer.</p>

 ###